FeRHeDio/Swapi-CookUnity/README.md

 ### DBLoader

-An example of a non existent Database concrete implementation to use, for example, when the use is offline.
+An example of a non existent Database concrete implementation to use, for example, when the user is offline.

 ## Models